Arthur Feuerstein: Early life and education

-In 1950, Feuerstein, then age 14, represented the USA in the first World Junior Invitational tournament, held in Birmingham, England.
+In 1950, Feuerstein, then age 14, represented the US in the first World Junior Invitational tournament, held in Birmingham, England.
 This evolved into the first official World Junior Championship, held the next year, and ever since.
 At the time, Feuerstein was a student at William Howard Taft High School (New York City) in the Bronx, and had just begun playing chess a couple of years earlier.
 He represented his school in city scholastic play, both team and individual, and graduated in 1953.
 He began his college studies at Baruch College later that same year.

 In 1956, Feuerstein tied for second at the USA Junior Championship in Philadelphia, won by Bobby Fischer; their individual game was drawn.
 At age 21, Feuerstein won the U.S. Junior Blitz Championship, leaving Fischer in a close second place.
 The game between them ended in a draw.
 Feuerstein had a record of (+1−1=3) against Fischer, Feuerstein getting a win against Fischer in the 1956 Greater New York City Open.
 That same year, Feuerstein, representing Baruch, was the top scorer on board one at the Pan American Intercollegiate Team Chess Championship, in Philadelphia.